5 tips for Apple's new Smart Annotation feature on the iPad

 What you'll need

 While the feature is designed for use with the Apple Pencil, you don't have to use one.
-Nor do you need an iPad Pro ($979.00 at Apple) or sixth-generation iPad, both of which offer Apple Pencil support.
+Nor do you need an iPad Pro ($649.99 at Best Buy) or sixth-generation iPad, both of which offer Apple Pencil support.

 The only required items are an iPad and Pages.